You know it’s going to be an interesting day when you get a phone call from a TV reality show about women submitting to their husbands in marriage.

 I truly believe we’ve done the concept of biblical submission a terrible disservice by lumping it into the category of simply being a good homemaker.
 Not only so, but I believe that many women, who aren’t necessarily gifted in this way, may feel slighted and even offended by the thought that the reflection of their willingness to submit to their husbands is measured by the cleanliness of their house, the pile of their laundry, or the quality of their cooking.
 Which leads me to my last thought…

-I won’t deny that biblical submission is a real and important topic, but I revolt against the mentality that it’s measured by a certain list of superficial things.
+I won’t deny that biblical submission is an important topic, but I revolt against the mentality that it’s measured by a certain list of superficial things.
 I think deep down, at the heart of biblical submission is a woman’s ability and willingness to TRUST her husband in the give-and-take relationship of marriage.

 22 Wives, submit yourselves to your own husbands as you do to the Lord.
 23 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 24 Now as the church submits to Christ, so also wives should submit to their husbands in everything.